nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - File **must** be a `json` file.
 Ensure that the extension `.json` follows the `FILENAME`
 - File **must** be in the same folder as the application JAR file.
 - File **must** be in the expected format of MediContact data (see [Expected format](#expected format) for more details).
 - Patient information in the file **must** follow constraints of MediContact.
 E.g. name must contain only alphanumeric characters, phone number must be exactly 8 digits long (see [Summary of parameter constraints](#summary of parameter constraints) for more details).
+No duplicate names are allowed in the addressbook (e.g. `John Doe` and `JOhN DoE` cannot be in the same addressbook).

 <box type="warning" seamless>